Course Descriptions

 ORNITHOLOGY (11-12) A

-Did you know that there is no such bird as a “sea gull”?
-And that the three most common birds in North America are native to Europe?
+Fascinating BIRD facts: Birds are dinosaurs.
+Birds’ bones are hollow.
+Blue Jay feathers aren’t really blue.
 This course is designed to give students a basic understanding of bird biology as well as the ability to identify local birds by field marks, voice, and song.
-Activities will include field exploration and observation of nest sites, bird flight, life history, comparative morphology and coloration, and behavior.
-Binoculars will be provided.
+Students will learn life histories, comparative morphology and coloration, and behavior.
+Activities will include field exploration and observation of nest sites, using paper airplanes to demonstrate how wing shapes affect bird flight, and making quill pens.

 NAUTICAL SCIENCE (12-13) B